oblador/react-native-vector-icons/apps/icon-explorer/src/content/docs/custom-fonts.md

+---
-export const title = 'Creating a Font Package';
+title: Creating a Font Package
-export const description = 'How to create your own custom icon font package for React Native Vector Icons';
+description: How to create your own custom icon font package for React Native Vector Icons

-export const body = `
+---

 You can create a new font package either via a PR to this repository or by publishing your own font package on NPM.

 We use a yeoman generator to fully automate the generation of the fonts from a configuration file.